Loading…

 Planning tip

-When to go, October to March for comfortable temperatures; the desert and coast are punishing in summer.
+Best Time to Visit, October to March for comfortable temperatures; the desert and coast are punishing in summer.
 The Hinglaj Yatra pilgrimage usually falls in spring.

 Getting there, On the Makran Coastal Highway about 190 km west of Karachi, roughly a 3-4 hour drive, making it the most accessible wild landscape from the city.
 The main sights line the highway; side tracks need a 4x4.